Laurence O’Dwyer

 capture the Civil Governor; his wife has an abortion performed

-before being lowered into a grave.
+upon her before being lowered into a grave.
 Over the border,

 the dapper Sanjuro is preparing to return from exile.
 Estoril